Before you throw me over the cliff for even suggesting you turn on the oven in August, give me a chance to explain.

 Want to learn to roast anything, be it chicken, beef or veggies?
 Then don’t miss this Craftsy course on seven different roasting techniques!
 Once you make a purchase on Craftsy you can always go back to the videos to pause and replay to make sure you get everything exactly right.
 Take everything at your own speed and take your cooking to the next level.

 Yes, grilled chicken is yummy, but roasted whole chickens have two benefits over grilled breasts:

 - Expense.
 If you’re sourcing organic chicken, especially if you’re lucky enough to have found a local farmer raising pastured birds, your costs are likely pretty intense for boneless, skinless breasts.
 I didn’t buy any chicken without bones for years after our switch to real food because I couldn’t justify the cost without making homemade chicken stock to stretch our dollar.
 Which brings me to the second benefit:

-- Chicken stock.
-Chicken bones are basically free, and if you save onion, carrot and celery ends for the mirepoix in your stock, you can make quart after quart of practically free, wholly nourishing real food.
+- Drink chicken stock.
+Chicken bones are basically free, and if you save onion, carrot and celery ends for the mirepoix in your stock, you can make quart after quart of chicken stock of practically free, wholly nourishing real food.
 How can you pass that up?
 To get the “boneless, skinless” fix, I would occasionally buy split chicken breasts – still expensive – and hack the meat off the bones for stir fry or grilled tenders, then make stock afterward and get another few cups of chicken for soups.

 Is Roasting a Whole Chicken Difficult?